trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/useful_tools_for_analysis.rst

 Technical prerequisites
 -----------------------

-Muelu allows to export plain aggregation information in simple text files that have to be interpreted by some post-processing scripts to generate pictures from the raw data.
-The post-processing script provided with the Muelu tutorial is written in python and produces VTK output.
+MueLu allows to export plain aggregation information in simple text files that have to be interpreted by some post-processing scripts to generate pictures from the raw data.
+The post-processing script provided with the MueLu tutorial is written in python and produces VTK output.
 Please make sure that you have all necessary python packages installed on your machine (including **python-vtk**).

 .. note::

     The visualization script has successfully been tested with VTK 5.x.
 Note that it is not compatible to VTK 6.x.

-Visualization of aggregates with Muelu using VTK
+Visualization of aggregates with MueLu using VTK
 ------------------------------------------------

 We can visualize the aggregates using the vtk file format and paraview.
 First add the parameter **aggregation: export visualization data = true** to the list of aggregation parameters.
 Use, e.g., the following xml file **../../../test/tutorial/n2_easy_agg.xml**.